Practical Guide to DOT Language (Graphviz) for Developers and Analysts

 Useful attributes:

 Use shape=circle for states (standard FSM convention).
 Use rankdir=LR for horizontal layout, typical of state diagrams.
 Use label on edges to show the event causing the transition.
 Use shape=doublecircle for final/terminal states.
+Use fixedsize=true with width to ensure uniform circle sizes for visual consistency.

 digraph States {